Wake1st/hill-builder/README.md

   - [x] build map and save with CLI
   - [x] proc-gen should allow raw input
   - [ ] proc-gen should have types per desired results
-- [ ] shader code - with big maps, will need greater efficiency
 - [ ] water (should be it's own component, separate from the blocks)
+- [ ] add UI using `bevy_lunex`
+- [ ] make a few basic levels

+## Stretch

+- [ ] rainfall - maps should have rainfall
+  - [ ] frequency: the percentage determining whether or not rain is falling
+  - [ ] amount: the amount of rain falling when it does raining
 - [ ] different block types
   - [ ] sand: 1 layer separation amount
   - [ ] dirt: 2 layer separation amount
   - [ ] clay: 3 layer separation amount
   - [ ] rock: 4 layer separation amount
-- [ ] rainfall - maps should have rainfall
+- [ ] shader code - with big maps, will need greater efficiency
-  - [ ] frequency: the percentage determining whether or not rain is falling
-  - [ ] amount: the amount of rain falling when it does raining
 - [ ] ecosystems - will occur automatically given terrain and rainfall conditions
   - [ ] swamp: flatlands, 1 layer deep of water, rains often and a lot
   - [ ] forest: usually hilly geology, rains often, and a fair amount